-It’s worth noting that Intel’s latest Core i5 and i7 CPUs (aka Sandy Bridge) have resulted in a very substantial improvement in preview rendering times compared to last years Intel CPUs, and an even greater improvement over the fastest Intel Core 2 Duo CPUs from 2009.
-For example, I have first hand experience of running Lightroom 3.4 on a MacBook Pro 2.8GHz Core 2 Duo (mid 2009 model) and MacBook Pro 2.3 GHz Core i7 (early 2011 model).
-The following are the average times over three test runs to import from conventional disk drive and render high quality 1:1 previews for 300 Canon 5D MkII raw photos.
+It’s worth noting that when Intel’s introduced the Sandy Bridge Core i5 and i7 CPUs many users noticed a very substantial improvement in preview rendering times compared to the previous years Intel CPUs, and an even greater improvement over the fastest Intel Core 2 Duo CPUs from 2009.
+For example, when I first wrote this article, I had first hand experience of running Lightroom 3.4 on a MacBook Pro 2.8GHz Core 2 Duo (mid 2009 model) and MacBook Pro 2.3 GHz Core i7 (early 2011 model).
+The following were the average times over three test runs to import from conventional disk drive and render high quality 1:1 previews for 300 Canon 5D MkII raw photos.
 These are the previews used in the Library module.
 No develop adjustments where applied to the photos before or during the import/previewing rendering process.

 - MacBook Pro 2.8 GHz Core 2 Duo with 8GB ram = 32 min 10 sec

 - MacBook Pro 2.3 GHz Core i7 with 4GB ram = 19 min 40 sec

 - MacBook Pro 2.3 GHz Core i7 with 8GB ram = 15 min 17 sec